thosgood/this-weeks-finds/markdown/101-151/week110.md

 black holes.
 Later I'll talk about *dynamics* and spin foams.

-Meanwhile, I've been really lagging behind in describing new papers as they show up\... so here are a few interesting ones:
+Meanwhile, I've been really lagging behind in describing new papers as they show up... so here are a few interesting ones:

 5) C. Nash, Topology and physics - a historical essay, to appear in A History of Topology, edited by Ioan James, Elsevier-North Holland,